gpuweb/spirv-execution-env/execution-env.md

 ### Out of bounds

-Operations that are considered as out of bounds in SPIR-V (that's valid for WebGPU) are the following:
+Operations that are considered as out of bounds in SPIR-V (that are valid for WebGPU) are the following:

 * `OpLoad`, `OpRead`, `OpMemoryCopy` when the pointer is out of bounds.
 * `OpAccessChain` when any of the indices for array accesses are larger (or equal) to the array's size or when the pointer is out of bounds.